 Studio Azad is a documentary and creative solutions studio dedicated to celebrating the richness, diversity, and resilience of South Asian communities across the United States.
 Founded by Emmy Award-winning filmmaker Asad Faruqi - Studio Azad brings powerful storytelling and visual artistry together to honor everyday lives and shared cultural histories.

-Asad Faruqi, a Pakistani-born, Brooklyn-based filmmaker/photographer has spent over 18 years telling stories from around the world.
+Asad Faruqi, a Pakistani-born, Brooklyn-based filmmaker/photographer has nearly two decades telling stories from around the world.
 His work has been recognized with some of the highest honors in documentary film including an Emmy Award for Armed with Faith (2018) and Academy Awards for Saving Face (2012) and A Girl in the River (2016).
 His films have appeared on HBO, Netflix, PBS, The New York Times, and screened at renowned festivals including Tribeca, IDFA, and Sheffield.

 Studio Azad is committed to uplifting the voices of South Asians and communities of color by collaborating with artists, creatives, and organizers to produce visually compelling and emotionally resonant experiences.
 Whether through portraiture, documentary, or multimedia installations, the studio seeks to foster belonging, spark dialogue and build bridges across cultures.